Leo Martello: Beliefs

 Martello defended the growing rise of feminists in Wicca during the 1970s, criticizing what he deemed to be the continual repression of women within the Pagan movement.
 He also espoused the view that any Pagan who was involved in the U.S. government or military was a hypocrite.
 He was critical of Wiccans who espoused a division between white magic and black magic, commenting that it had racial overtones and that many of those advocating such a view were racist.

-Although aware that historians had criticized the witch-cult hypothesis of Margaret Murray, Martello stood by her claims, believing that the cult had been passed through oral tradition and thus evaded appearing in the textual sources studied by historians.
+Although aware that historians had criticized the witch-cult hypothesis adapted by Margaret Murray, Martello stood by her evidence, believing that the cult had been passed through oral tradition and thus evaded appearing in the textual sources studied by historians.

 Martello thought it unimportant that many Wiccans had lied about the origins of their beliefs, being quoted by Pagan journalist Margot Adler in her book Drawing Down the Moon as having stated Let's assume that many people lied about their lineage.
 Let's further assume that there are no covens on the current scene that have any historical basis.
 The fact remains: they do exist now.
 And they can claim a spiritual lineage going back thousands of years.
 All of our pre-Judeo-Christian or Moslem ancestors were Pagans!